 Gifs by Active Body.
 Creative Mind.

 1. Stand upright with the legs straight and the feet shoulder-width apart.
-For support, hold on to a chair, table, or wall.
+If support is necessary, hold on to a chair, table, or wall.

 2. Bending the left knee, bring the heel up toward the left buttock with the top of the foot facing the floor.
 Be sure to keep the right leg straight and align the knees.